The European Data Protection Board and the consistency mechanism

 The old Article 29 Working Party was often criticised for not adequately consulting stakeholders before taking decisions.
 In reaction to this criticism, the Board is required to consult interested parties where appropriate.
 This would of course benefit data controllers or processors that might be affected by the decisions adopted.

 Next to that, the Board plays a prominent role with regards to the consistency mechanism.
 This is a new system of supervision in those situations in which data processing activities take place simultaneously in more than one Member State or have an EU-wide impact.

-Currently, a company operating in more than one EU Member State will have to deal with several Data Protection Authorities which leads to uncertainty for business and situations where different rules can apply in each Member State for the same operation.
+Under the old legal regime, a company operating in more than one EU Member State had to deal with several Data Protection Authorities.
+This lead to uncertainties for companies and to situations where different rules applied.
 For example, the Google Street View case was based on actions of a single company (Google), but similarly affected individuals in several Member States got different responses from national Data Protection Authorities.